 Flu Shot Types

 Traditionally, the flu shot has protected against three viruses—two influenza A strains, and one influenza B strain.
 This is a trivalent vaccine.
 Recently, manufacturers began offering a flu shot that protects against four viruses—the same three viruses as the traditional flu shot, as well as a second influenza B strain.
 This type is a quadrivalent vaccine.
 Both types are recommended and neither has been shown to provide better protection than the other.
-The CDC has more information on the types of flu shots and how they are made.

 What about the Spray Vaccine?